ibm-cloud-docs/ibm-spectrum-lsf/setting-up-multi-cluster-job-forwarding.md

 # Setting up multi-cluster and job forwarding using Spectrum LSF
 {: #set-up-multi-cluster-job-forwarding}

-The following example is a guide on how to set up the multi-cluster and job forwarding using {{site.data.keyword.spectrum_short}}.
+The following example is a guide on how to set up the multi-cluster and job forwarding by using {{site.data.keyword.spectrum_short}}.
 This example explains common situations where a cluster is on-premises and another is in the cloud.

 This example assumes that the on-premises cluster labeled with "OnPremiseCluster" uses a subnet `192.168.0.0/24` and its management host uses `192.168.0.4` (on-premise-management).
 The cloud cluster labeled with "HPCCluster" uses a subnet `10.244.128.0/24` and its management host uses `10.244.128.37` (icgen2host-10-244-128-37).
 Both of the configuration directories are in `/opt/ibm/lsf/conf`, but you can change the directory depending on your cluster configuration.

+1. Ensure that the MTU size can enable packets to go through the internet.
+If you have management host candidates at your cluster, keep a large MTU for the performance and functions of management host communications.
+The management host and every candidate need to be configured like the following:

+    ```
+    $ sudo ip link set mtu 1500 dev eth0
+    $ sudo ip route add {management host candidate/management host IP} dev eth0 mtu 9000
+    ```
+    {: codeblock}

-1. The following is an example of the `/etc/hosts` file for the cloud cluster.
+2. The following is an example of the `/etc/hosts` file for the cloud cluster.
 You need to make sure that the host names for the LSF management hosts are DNS-resolveable.

     ```
     ...